About the Prompt Payment Portal

 The Prompt Payment Code, which is hosted through this online portal, was launched in March 2015.
 It was developed by business for business with the aim of improving cash flow between business and moving towards a culture of prompt payment in Ireland.

-The Code is supported by the Department of Jobs, Enterprise and Innovation (DJEI), and driven by our partners, the Irish Institute of Credit Management (IICM), the Irish Small and Medium Enterprises Association (ISME), the Small Firms Association (SFA), the Irish Business and Employers Confederation (IBEC), Chambers Ireland and The Banking & Payments Federation Ireland (BPFI).
+The Code is supported by the Department of Business, Enterprise and Innovation (DBEI), and driven by our partners, the Irish Small and Medium Enterprises Association (ISME), the Small Firms Association (SFA), the Irish Business and Employers Confederation (IBEC), Chambers Ireland and The Banking & Payments Federation Ireland (BPFI).